INDAPlus21/BlueBird/README.md

 The functional BlueJ assambly language. _Now turing complete!_

+If it is valid Java code, it _should_ compile to a BlueBird binary.
 Any BlueBird program is also a valid BlueJ project.

 # Language guide